UK Tourist and Short Stay Visas

 2 Subject to paragraph 3, the following people do not need a visa before they travel to the UK as a visitor:

-m) nationals or citizens of Indonesia who hold a diplomatic passport issued by Indonesia.
+- Nationals or citizens of Indonesia who hold a diplomatic passport issued by Indonesia.

 Immigration Rules part 9, paragraphs 320-322

-A caseworker or entry clearance officer must consider refusing a person on general grounds if there is any evidence that shows they should not enter or remain in the UK for one or more of the grounds set out in paragraphs 320 and 322 of the Immigration Rules, such as:
+A visa can be denied if there is any evidence that shows they should not enter or remain in the UK for one or more of the grounds set out in paragraphs 320 and 322 of the Immigration Rules, such as:

 - False representation Fraud and forgery Non-disclosure of material facts

-• Failure to cooperate Criminal history
+- Failure to cooperate with Criminal history

-• Exclusion conducive to public good Secretary of State
+- Exclusion conducive to public good Secretary of State

-• exclusion Deportation order
+- Exclusion Deportation order

 - Travel ban

-• Threat to National security
+- A threat to National security

-• Adverse Immigration History Medical grounds
+- Adverse Immigration History Medical grounds

-The standard statements on a refusal letter are; “I am not satisfied under the circumstances outlined… that you would comply with any leave granted… it would appear from the limited information available to me that you wouldn’t meet the majority of the requirements”…
+The standard statements on a refusal letter are; “I am not satisfied under the circumstances outlined that you would comply with any leave granted.
+It would appear from the limited information available to me that you wouldn’t meet the majority of the requirements”.

-If you are the UK Sponsor and the Application has been refused do not hesitate to contact Shabana for further guidance on 01634 828288.
+If you are the UK Sponsor and the Application has been refused do not hesitate to contact Shabana for further guidance on +44(0)1634 799 223.

 UK Tourist and Short Stay Visas Reviews